 Illegal gambling appears on the news now and then as the reason many stars get into trouble.
 The same has happened to Craig Douglas, known for his YouTube videos, and Dylan Rigby, his business partner.
 They were accused of illegal gambling and, as a result of legal process, sentenced to large fines.

-Douglas, known as Nepenthez on YouTube, and Rigby controlled a betting company related to a popular video game FIFA 17.
+Douglas, known as Nepenthez on YouTube, and Rigby controlled a betting company and bitcoin games online related to a popular video game FIFA 17.
 Their business was qualified as illegal gambling as it violated gambling laws in the UK.
 In the first place, both defendants pleaded not guilty but, subsequently, changed their testimony and admitted their guilt.